future-wd/video-hugo-bootstrap-navbar-intro/readme.md

-# Tutorial - Getting Started with hugo and bootstrap
+# Tutorial - Bootstrap 5 Navbar with HUGO - Introduction

-Watch the video at <https://youtu.be/T671OzJisFs>
+Watch the video at <https://youtu.be/Di11hJUFd-E>